 Modular and Extensible

 The Nexus zkVM is designed to be modular and extensible, with highly optimized isolated components.
-With thoroughly analyzed sensible defaults (provers, compilers, etc.) that will work for most users, developers can feel confident in the security and performance of the zkVM.
+Configured out of the box with thoroughly-analyzed, sensible defaults (such as the choice of prover and the memory model) that will work for most users, developers can feel confident in the security and performance of the zkVM whatever their application.

-That said, the Nexus zkVM is specifically designed to be extensible.
-Users can add support for new languages, new ISAs, new precompiles, and new provers, and import other developer’s precompiles, with no vendor lock-in.
+That said, the Nexus zkVM is also designed to be extensible.
+Source-available code and consistent development by the Nexus team enables support for new languages, new precompiles, and new provers as the state-of-the-art advances, all with no vendor lock-in.

 Was this page helpful?